-The greatest weakness of the trade union movement is its lack of an ultimate aim.
+THE GREATEST weakness of the trade union movement is its lack of an ultimate aim.
 Created to secure a higher wage and a shorter working day, it achieved its aims and now finds itself at the blind end of a limited path.
 Its own members are becoming dissatisfied with such a circumscribed social function.
-In any case, the usefulness of wage advances in conditions of inflation is increasingly questioned yet, at the same time, the permanence of the capitalist wage system is accepted.
+In any case, the usefulness of wage advances in conditions of inflation is increasingly questioned, yet, at the same time, the permanence of the capitalist wage system is accepted.

 Wage increases and rising prices make the trade union movement look like a dog chasing its own tail.
-The constant scramble for paper pennies has even led to the abandonment of the shorter working week and the eight hour ideal of 70 ·r Tyears ago.
-True on paper we have a 44 hour week - on paper, but systematic overtime is becoming almost universal and is even established in some trade union agreements.
-It is often said that some people were in favour of the 44 hour week so that their overtime would start sooner.
+The constant scramble for paper pennies has even led to the abandonment of the shorter working week and the eight-hour day ideal of 70 years ago.
+True, on paper we have a 44-hour week-on paper, but systematic overtime is becoming almost universal and is even established in some trade union agreements.
+It is often said that some people were in favour of the 44 hour week only because their overtime would start sooner.